WICG/indexed-db-observers/EXPLAINER.md

 # IDBTransaction.observe(...)
 The function `IDBTransaction.observe(function(changes){...}, options)` is added.

-This function causes an observer to be created for the object stores that the given transaction is operating on.
+This function causes an observer to be created for the object stores that the given transaction is operating on, or the object stores returned by `IDBTransaction.objectStoreNames`.
 The returned object is a 'control' object which can be used to stop the observer.
 The given function will be called at the end of every transaction that operates on the chosen object stores until either the database connection is closed or 'stop' is called on the control object.

 #### `options` Argument
 ```js